TheresiaQuintes/teacups/docs/source/spinsystem.rst

 Sys.D_frame
 ^^^^^^^^^^^
 * Three euler angles to rotate the D-tensor for dipolar couplings from molecular to laboratory frame
-	* Given as a list of floats with three members (phi, theta, psi)
+	* List of floats with three members (phi, theta, psi)
 * Optional for radical pair and tripled douplet pair simulations if a dipolar coupling is given
 * e.g.::